danhaus/analytics-web-prisma-react/README.md

 ### Testing
 * More unit tests, especially for the validation logic in server controllers.
-* Test the server as a whole system with automated API tests, which can be implemented with [Postman API test](https://www.postman.com/api-platform/api-testing/).
+* Test the server as a whole system with automated API tests, which can be implemented with [Postman API test tools](https://www.postman.com/api-platform/api-testing/).
 * Frontend test with [Testing Library](https://testing-library.com/), for example.
 * E2E tests with tools like [Cypress](https://www.cypress.io/)